trychlos/TheToolsProject/README.md

 ## Installing TheToolsProject

-__TheToolsProject__ is all contained into a single directory tree which contains not only all __TTP__ code, scripts, functions and so on, but is also released with simple configuration files.
+__TheToolsProject__ is all contained into a single directory tree which contains not only all __TTP__ code, scripts, functions and so on, but is also released with simple configuration files along with the documentation.

 Two layers are usually defined: